Unlocking Clarity and Motivation: The Power of Yi and Jin in Traditional Chinese Medicine

 Where Yi comes from thinking and nourishment, Jin comes from depth, roots, and inner strength.

-Jin (Zhi) is the aspect of consciousness that gives you:
+Jin (Zhi) is the aspect of consciousness that provides you with:

 This is the “backbone” of the mind.